Prospy006/pyquarks/README.md

 **PyQuarks** is a compact, modular collection of Python algorithms built for general-purpose data manipulation.
 Whether you're sorting, searching, transforming, or analyzing, PyQuarks provides a clear and reliable foundation for working with data.

-This project is a curated library of reusable logic—organized for clarity, built for simplicity.
+This project is a curated library of reusable logic, organized for clarity, built for simplicity.
 While currently focused on core algorithmic tools, the long-term goal is to evolve PyQuarks into a lightweight framework for structured data workflows.

 ## Features